• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Turkish Yogurt Dip Cacik is such a tasty side dish that pairs well with any dish.
+Turkish Cacik is such a tasty side dish that pairs well with any dish.
 It is made with plain yogurt, cucumber, garlic and mint.
 So easy to make and ready in less than 10 minutes.

 Yogurt cucumber cacik in a white bowl accompanied by chicken kebabs, shepherd salad, lettuce leaves, roasted garlic, artichoke hearts, roasted red peppers, bulgur pilaf, tomatoes and cherries.